stashgg/stash-unity/Assets/Stash.Popup/README.md

 }
 ```

-3. If the payment is successfull, validate the purchase using the Stash API on the game backend.
+3. If the payment is successful, validate the purchase using the Stash API on the game backend.

 ### Platform Support